 - 3.2.1 Poetry in Motion Bringing art, history and exercise together became a focus of the 'Poetry in Motion' project.
 This competition encouraged local people to contribute their favourite poem or original work, with the best and most fitting permanently on display throughout the town including the paths leading to the site. - 3.2.2 Memorial trees and benches The site is loved by people of all ages for many different reasons.
-Trees and benches offer a means of remembering loved ones, whilst enhancing the reserve and being of benefit to others. - 3.2.3 Welcoming dog walkers Dogs and their owners are welcome at Rooksbury Mill LNR, but to ensure that visitors who are not so keen on canines can enjoy their visit, we operate a dogs on leads Policy.
+Trees and benches offer a means of remembering loved ones, whilst enhancing the reserve and being of benefit to others. - 3.2.3 Welcoming dog walkers Dogs and their owners are welcome at Rooksbury Mill LNR, but to ensure that visitors who are not so keen on canines and sensitive wildlife can enjoy their visit, we encourage visitors to keep their dogs on a lead around the lakes.
+We are supported by the Councils Animal Welfare Officer who regularly patrols the reserve to encourage responsible dog ownership.
 Signage to this effect is available on all entrances to the site.